Hattiesburg, Mississippi: 2020 census

+2000 census

-In 2000, there were 44,779 people, 17,295 households, and 9,391 families residing within the city limits.
-By the publication of the 2020 United States census, there were 48,730 people, 17,778 households, and 9,165 families residing in the city, reflecting the continued positive increase in municipal population since the 1900 census.
+As of the 2000 census, there were 44,779 people, 17,295 households, and 9,391 families residing within the city limits.

 Religion

 In 2010 the Hattiesburg Metropolitan area has an Evangelical Protestant majority with 66,000 members.
 The Southern Baptist Convention had 85 congregations and 53,000 members.
 The United Methodist Church had 35 congregations and 9,000 members.
 The third largest was the Presbyterian Church in America with 5 congregations and 1,518 members.

 Economy

 Hattiesburg is home to several national business branches that hold thousands of jobs across the Pine Belt.
 It was headquarters to the now defunct International Filing Company and currently hosts branches of Kohler Engines and BAE Systems Inc., as well as Berry Plastics and the Coca-Cola Bottling Company United, Pepsi Cola Bottling Co., and Budweiser Distribution Co.
 Companies such as Sunbeam (shared with Mr. Coffee, and the Coleman Company) and Kimberly Clark used to manufacture in Hattiesburg.

 Regions Financial Corporation operates a large operations center in the city, which employs nearly 500 people.
 Jones Capital recently celebrated the groundbreaking of their new $50 million corporate headquarters facility in Midtown Hattiesburg across from The University of Southern Mississippi.
 Jones operates globally with over 1,000 employees in total, 500 of those are employed in the State of MS. The new headquarters facility will serve as the primary office for over 300 MS-based employees.

 The main shopping mall is Turtle Creek Mall.